ceciliabinck/cook-with-me/README.md

 - The feature where you can invite friends to join you cookbook.
 - Giving users the possibility to put more than one category with there recipe.
+- Add to the ingredients and method field a button that user can make different lines to fil these field in.

 # Technologies Used